zsmweb/librtcdcpp/README.md

 * Set env var `CENTRIFUGO_SERVER` to hostname:ip of the server started from above. (else it will use the default "localhost:8000")

 * Run `python3 python/peer.py` on the nodes (Python 3.5+ needed).
-Peer.py assigns a random UUID and you can 'call' any other peer just by typing in their UUID.
+Peer.py assigns a random UUID and you can 'call' any other peer just by typing in their UUID

+#### Note

+Make sure that the containers that hold the client *and* centrifugo server are configured for proper [networking](https://docs.docker.com/engine/userguide/networking/).
+You can set `--network=host` to let the containers use the host network's stack for easier networking.
+Otherwise it'll use the default docker bridge network.